The Presence of the Church Among Migrants

 The format includes video tutorials consisting of interviews on two different projects, but with a common theme, told by those who work alongside migrants and refugees every day to ensure they have a dignified future.

-The first video tutorial, already available in five different languages, is entitled “Good Practices in Border Areas” and presents two projects.
+The first video tutorial, released in December 2025 and available in five different languages, is entitled “Good Practices in Border Areas” and presents two projects.

 The first is the Casa del Migrante in Tijuana, Mexico, where for over 35 years the Scalabrinian Fathers have been welcoming migrants from the South who are trying to cross the border into the United States.